aruunkumar/serverless-vs-containers/docs/implementation-guide/full-deployment-and-execution.md

 The script will ask for confirmation before deleting everything.
 It tears down all 32 endpoints, DocumentDB, ECR repos, S3, networking, IAM roles, and the EC2 instance.

 ---

-One heads-up: the biggest cost drivers are the DocumentDB cluster and the 16 always-on Fargate tasks.
-Budget roughly $50-80/day while the experiment is running.
-The cleanup script stops all charges.